 Apart from this reservation, I have no hesitation in recommending this DVD for Tertiaries to watch, reflect on, discuss in groups, and act on.

 Are Animals Christians?
-May 2, 2013Posted by Ted Witham in : Resources , add a comment
+May 2, 2013Posted by Ted Witham in : Resources , 1 comment so far